Book cover

 Una delle poche cose, anzi forse la sola ch’io sapessi di certo era questa: che mi chiamavo Mattia Pascal.

-One of the few things, perhaps the only thing I knew for sure was that my name was Mattia Pascal.
+One of the few things, or perhaps the only thing I knew for sure was this: that my name was Mattia Pascal.

 E me ne approfittavo.